Simo067m/comsocsci2024/docs/project_assignments.md

 ### <a name="project-assignmentA"></a> Project Assignment A

-For the initial segment of your final project, you shall create a 5-minute presentation.
+For the initial part of your final project, you shall create a 5-minute presentation.
 The presentation shall outline the core concept of your project, the datasets involved, and your methodology.
 You're making the presentation so that I can give you feedback, and you can get ideas from other groups.

 #### Requirements